What is the Principle of ‘Double Effect’?

 Misuse of the Principle of Double Effect

-If we ever arrive at the point where the lives of both mother and child can be saved in all cases, the principle of double effect would be moot.5
+If we ever arrive at the point where the lives of both mother and child can be saved in all such cases, the principle of double effect would become moot.5

-Pope Pius XII summarized the intent of the principle of double effect in 1951: “Both for the one and the other, the demand cannot be but this: To use every means to save the life of both the mother and the child.”6
+Pope Pius XII summarized the intent of double effect in 1951: “Both for the one and the other, the demand cannot be but this: To use every means to save the life of both the mother and the child.”7

 The Declaration on Procured Abortion reiterates the intent of the principle of double effect:

 Deliberately we have always used the expression “direct attempt on the life of an innocent person,” “direct killing.”
 Because if, for example, the saving of the life of the future mother, independently of her pregnant condition, should urgently require a surgical act or other therapeutic treatment which would have as an accessory consequence, in no way desired or intended, but inevitable, the death of the fetus, such an act could no longer be called a direct attempt on an innocent life.
 Under these conditions the operation can be lawful, like other similar medical interventions ― granted always that a good of high worth is concerned, such as life, and that it is not possible to postpone the operation until after the birth of the child, nor to have recourse to other efficacious remedies [§14].

 One of the most effective general tactics employed by pro-abortionists and other anti-lifers involves the assertion that “this is not a black and white question.”
 In other words, they would have us believe that there is some enormous (and of course undefined) grey area within which such ethical questions fall.